Kyronne/docker-to-do-list-app/README.md

 # Docker To-Do-List-App

-Docker file to create a working containerised version of To-Do-List app, source code for the To-Do-App is here: https://github.com/htr-volker/todo-list-v2
+Docker file to create a working containerised version of To-Do-List app.

 ## Overview